h4ckitt/Coding-Assessment/README.md

 Automotive Car Industry

 # Decisions Made Outside The Instruction Scope
+* Developed The Project Using The CLEAN Architecture
 * Added Docker Support And A Makefile To Immensely Ease Getting The Project Up And Running.

 # Let's Run It